|

 Explaining the decision to sign Pastor - and drop Hulkenberg - Williams chairman Adam Parr insisted that the Venezuelan got the drive totally on merit.
 Many remained sceptical and the announcement, just a few weeks later, that the team had secured a major deal with the state oil company PDVSA did little to help.

 We said at the time that despite some strong performances on the way up, Pastor had failed to convince and that it would be interesting to see how he shaped up over the course of the season.
-As it happens, even after nineteen races we remain as unconvinced as we were before.
+As it happens, even after nineteen races we remained as unconvinced as we were before.

-Of course, things are not helped by the fact that the FW33 was such a pig of a car, lacking in pace and reliability.
+Of course, things were not helped by the fact that the FW33 was such a pig of a car, lacking in pace and reliability.
 While in some areas it was quite innovative, the team devoting much of its resources to its low-line gearbox, it lagged behind in terms of the blown diffuser.

 In Australia he retired with a transmission problem while two weeks later in Malaysia he crashed into the tyre wall during the second free practice session.
 Indeed, there were far too many 'incidents' over the course of the year, too many times when his Latin temperament clearly got the better of him.